DOC3-Deep One Class Classification using Contradictions

-For our first set of experiments we use the standard bench-marking problem using the CIFAR-10 data set \cite{ruff2018deep,goyal2020drocc}.
+For our first set of experiments we use the standard benchmark using the CIFAR-10 \cite{ruff2018deep,goyal2020drocc}.
 The data consists of 32x32 colour images of 10 classes with 6000 images per class.
 The classes are mutually exclusive.
 The underlying task involves one-vs-rest anomaly detection, where we build a one class classifier for each class and evaluate it on the test data for all the 10-classes.
-Note that, this data does not have any naturally occurring universum (contradiction) samples (following Definition \ref{def_univsetting}).
+Note that, this data does not have any naturally occurring universum (contradiction) samples (following Def. \ref{def_univsetting}).
 So, we use synthetic universum samples by randomly generating the pixel values as $\sim \mathcal{N}(\mu,\sigma)$, with $\mu = 0, \; \sigma = 1$; where $\mathcal{N}$ is the normal distribution (see Fig. \ref{fig_noiseU}).
-The idea of generating synthetic universum (contradiction) samples has been previously studied in literature for binary \cite{weston06,cherkassky2011practical,sinz08}, multiclass \cite{zhang17,dhar2019} and regression \cite{dhar2017} problems.
+The idea of generating synthetic universum (contradiction) samples has been previously studied for binary \cite{weston06,cherkassky2011practical,sinz08}, multiclass \cite{zhang17,dhar2019} and regression \cite{dhar2017} problems.
 In this paper we use such a similar mechanism for one class problems.
-Note that for the one-vs-rest AD problem, the generated universum samples do not belong to either `+1' (normal) or `-1' (anomalous) class used during testing (see Def. \ref{def_univsetting}).
-Further, the data is scaled in the range of $[-1,+1]$.
+Note that for the one-vs-rest AD problem, the generated universum samples do not belong to either `+1' (normal) or `-1' (anomalous) class used during testing (see Def. \ref{def_univsetting}).The data is scaled in range $[-1,+1]$.

-For this set of experiments we adopt a LeNet like architecture used for state-of-the-art \cite{ruff2018deep,goyal2020drocc}.
+For this set of experiments we adopt a LeNet like architecture used in \cite{ruff2018deep,goyal2020drocc}.
 The detailed architecture specifics is provided in Appendix \ref{app_lenet_cifar}.
-Note that, although the main objective of our experiments is to illustrate the effectiveness of universum learning compared to its inductive counterpart.
-However, adopting this network architecture helps place the results compared to state-of-the-art.
-Finally, we run the experiments over 10 runs.
-This captures the stochasticity due to weight initialization and the overall training process.
+Note that, this paper focuses on the design and analysis of the DOC$^3$ loss (\eqref{eq_USVM}).
+Here rather than adopting a state-of-the-art network architecture optimized for the specific dataset; we adopt a systematic approach to isolate the effectiveness of the proposed loss by using a basic LeNet architecture similar to \cite{ruff2018deep, goyal2020drocc}.
+This avoids secondary generalization effects encoded in most advanced architectures.
+To that end, the approaches in \cite{ruff2018deep, goyal2020drocc} and their OE extensions serve as the main baselines.
+We run the experiments over 10 runs.